Do you ever feel like the food you eat is working against you?

 - Sugar polyols (sweeteners containing sorbitol, mannitol, xylitol, maltitol, and some fruits and veggies)

-- Fructans (found in wheat, rye, onions, garlic)
+- Fructans (a type of carbohydrate found in wheat, rye, onions, and garlic)

 For me, cutting the biggest offenders out of my diet has made a world of difference to my gut health and overall happiness.